 He carves the calf.
-He uses a skill the Lord gave Him and uses it against Him.
+He takes a skill the Lord gave Him and uses it against Him.
 Not all God-given talents are used by people to glorify God.

-And here it happens, the mixing of pure truth with the desires of men, to make God’s word and demands more palatable to the masses.
+They mix the pure truth with the desires of men to make God’s word and His demands more palatable to the masses.

 They aren’t abandoning the Lord, no!
 They are going to sacrifice to Him tomorrow, but by killing animals on an altar that holds the golden calf.

 Of course, it directly breaks the command to not make any image to worship.
 God’s heart desires obedience, not sacrifice.
 He has no pleasure in any offering they bring to this altar.